 Spikes can be worn for cross country although as they are only primary school children they should not be any longer than 9mm.
 Children wearing spikes will most likely be used to wearing them but if a child from your school is wearing spikes you must remind them to be careful with them and to avoid getting to close to other athletes.

 NO pacing is allowed during races.
 Athletes will be disqualified if they are seen to be being paced (followed around) the course by teachers, parents or other athletes.

-There will be 3 wheelchair races this year, at Lurgan Park (round 1), Lisnagarvey High School (round 2) and Musgrave Park (round 3).
+There will be 2 wheelchair races this year, at Lurgan Park (round 1) and Lisnagarvey High School (round 2).

 Pupil’s names must be entered online.
 Once a child has been entered the first time their details will remain in the online system, making it easier and more convenient to enter them for each round, via the Events Page.

 Receipts for entries can be printed from the online system.
 Please note that no name changes or late entries will be accepted.

 The Final will be held on the 30th January 2019 venue TBC.
 The top 20 girls & boys from the Final will be invited to join the Flahavan’s Athletics NI Junior Cross Country Squad for 2019.
 For more information on the Final CLICK HERE